Fiserv/firstvision-apac/docs/APIs/Account-Management/Inquire-Account-Preference.md

 # Inquire Account Preference

-The service provides the statement preference, various customer IDs, address ID, source code, suppress token indicator for a given account ID.
+This API is used to fetch the details like statement preferences, various customer IDs, address ID, source code, suppress token indicator for a given account Id.

 ## Endpoint